 In short, BaMidbar provides the framework for Jewish youth and young adults to find their voices, and write their own narratives.

 Adventure-based experiences are used as vehicles for growth, and students apply their learning in a safe, experiential environment.

 Mental health professionals design programming and train guides to facilitate experiences with an eye toward social and emotional growth.

 Jewish tradition, metaphor, and storytelling are used to support students in exploring meaning, values, purpose, and identity.

 Programs work to increase open dialogue and decrease stigma around mental health in the broader Jewish community.

-While BaMidbar runs a variety of both therapeutic and personal growth oriented programs, all of our programs are guided by a common philosophy.
+While BaMidbar runs a variety of Community Education, Professional Development, and Therapy services, all of our programs are guided by one common philosophy.

 BUILDING SELF-REGULATORY CAPACITY